-Wilderness Areas (listed in Volume II, Appendix B, Land Use Supporting Information, Table 6 [Wilderness Areas in the ROI - Preferred Alternative]) have the highest degree of protection under the Wilderness Act, due to their intrinsic qualities of naturalness.
-Volume II, Appendix B, Section B1.1.3, describes that, of five wilderness characteristics, the one most likely to experience detrimental effects under the Preferred Alternative is "solitude or primitive and unconfined recreation."
+Wilderness Areas (listed in Volume II, Appendix B, Land Use Supporting Information, Table 6: Wilderness Areas in the ROI - Preferred Alternative) have the highest degree of protection under the Wilderness Act, due to their intrinsic qualities of naturalness.
+Volume II, Appendix B, Section B.1.3, describes that, of five wilderness characteristics, the one most likely to experience detrimental effects under the Preferred Alternative is "solitude or primitive and unconfined recreation."

-Volume II, Appendix B, Land Use Supporting Information, Table 6 (Wilderness Areas in the ROI - Preferred Alternative), indicates which SUAs overlie 10 Wilderness Areas within the airspace ROI.
+Volume II, Appendix B, Land Use Supporting Information, Table 6: Wilderness Areas in the ROI - Preferred Alternative, indicates which SUAs overlie 10 Wilderness Areas within the airspace ROI.
 This table also provides the range of current noise exposure and projected noise levels affecting Wilderness Areas for this alternative.
-Six SUAs would experience little change, with noise levels remaining at or under 45 dBA Ldnmr/DNL with an occasional loud overflight (about one or two per week).
-Black Fork Mountain, Dry Creek, and Poteau Mountain Wilderness Areas would have increases in noise, increasing by up to 12 dBA L{dnmr}/10 dB DNL in underlying areas up to 61 dBA L{dnmr}/59 dB DNL in affected portions of these Wilderness Areas mostly underlying a combination of MOA and MTRs.
-About seven to eight loud overflights (greater than 85 dBA L{max}) would occur per week compared to none under the current condition.
-Caney Creek Wilderness Area would see a slight increase to about 48 dBA Ldnmr/DNL, with loud overflights increasing to seven or eight per week.
-The projected noise increases and potential for loud, single-event overflights may cause annoyance to some persons who expect to find solitude and an absence of anthropogenic noise in pristine areas, but they would not alter the scenic and natural qualities in Wilderness Areas; this may cause a moderate-to-high adverse impact on some wilderness users and their experience of primitive recreation.
-The Preferred Alternative would not limit wilderness users' unconfined use of these areas, nor would it diminish the opportunity for self-reliant challenges in the wild.
-Effects on wildlife and ecological systems are addressed in more detail in Section 3.8.2.2, Biological Resources, Affected Airspace.
-Overall, the impact on Wilderness Areas would range from low to high (for those with the greatest increase in noise), depending on the location under the airspace.
-Wilderness Areas underlying the Hog A and B Low MOAs and MTRs (Dry Creek and Poteau Mountain Wilderness Areas) would have the highest potential for impact due to the low minimum floor altitude.
+Six SUAs would experience little change, with noise levels remaining at or under L{dnmr}/DNL 45 dBA with an occasional loud overflight (about one or two per week).
+Black Fork Mountain, Dry Creek, and Poteau Mountain Wilderness Areas would have increases in noise, increasing by up to L{dnmr} 12 dBA/DNL 10 dBA in underlying areas up to L{dnmr} 61 dBA/DNL 59 dBA in affected portions of these Wilderness Areas mostly underlying a combination of MOA and MTRs.
+About seven to eight loud overflights (greater than L{max} 85 dBA) would occur per week compared to none under the current condition.
+Caney Creek Wilderness Area would see a slight increase to about L{dnmr}/DNL 48 dBA, with loud overflights increasing to seven or eight per week.